aplteam/Tatin/docs/PublishingPackages.md

 * You may publish packages to the groups "group2" and "group3" without an API key
 * For any group name but "group1", "group2" and "group3" you must specify "other" as API key

-### The Client

-On the client side the API key must go into the user configuration file: the file `tatin-client.json`.

-It already has an API key for every Server defined in the file, but it's empty.

 ## Publishing